calvincertuche/sms-bot/README.md

 ```
 ./ngrok http 5000
 ```
-Port 5000 is the port defined in our enviroment variable.
+We're using port 5000 because that's the port that is defined in our enviroment variable.
 More on that shortly.
 Once ngrok is launched you will see a version of the following:

 ```
 ngrok by @inconshreveable